NEW: Six monitors will begin work Monday, spokesman says; 24 more are expected soon

 The country’s renewed shelling of the city of Homs on Saturday “absolutely” constitutes a violation of the current cease-fire, she said.

 “Double standards and double language will not be sufficient to prove the credibility of those who are manipulating the armed groups, supporting them, hosting them, training them and pushing them towards committing further violence in Syria,” Ambassador Bashar Jaafari said.

 Jaafari also called for a lifting of sanctions, blaming them for costing his country “billions of dollars.”

 Earlier, Ambassador Mark Lyall Grant of the United Kingdom warned that a narrow window now exists to improve conditions on the ground.

 The U.K., he said, welcomes the resolution, but regrets “that it comes only after the Syrian people have for over one year suffered unimaginable brutality at the hands of a regime that has prioritized its own survival over the needs, rights and aspirations of the people it should serve and protect.”

-Separately, Iran's chief nuclear negotiator Saeed Jalili told reporters in Turkey that the Syrian issue "has only one solution, and that is democracy."
+During a separate press conference in Istanbul, Turkey, Iran’s chief nuclear negotiator Saeed Jalili told reporters that the Syria issue “has only one solution, and that is democracy.”